R-Dark/react-native-authorization/README.md

 is fairly intuitive, but there are key differences in syntax and import libraries that I mostly familiarized myself with through building this app.

-Upon loading, this app will redirect to a sign-in screen if no user is detected, then will verify sign-in with Firebase user database.
-It will display error message, and allow a verified user to sign-out.
+Upon loading, this app will redirect to a sign-in screen if no user is detected, verify sign-in with Firebase user database, display error message, and allow a verified user to sign-out.

 ![login](screenshots/login.png "Description goes here")